gbvbahia01/Spring-Batch-Thread-ItemReader-Stuck/README.md

 > Threads Pool Info

-You can see on the fly the setup of _ThreadPoolTaskExecutor_ on the class _CfgProcessorJob_.
+See real-time performance of _ThreadPoolTaskExecutor_ on the class _CfgProcessorJob_.
    1. Yml Threads: amount of threads defined on application.yml (app.batch.threads.amount)
    2. Max Pool Size and Pool Size is defined as fields on _ThreadPoolTaskExecutor_ instance.
    3. Active Count: Amount of threads working at the moment on _ThreadPoolTaskExecutor_